-Many common water heater issues can be fixed with simple DIY solutions, while others require professional help...
+Many common water heater repairs are simple DIY solutions, while others issues require professional help.
+Regular maintenance is key to keeping your water heater running smoothly,

-Many common water heater issues can be fixed with simple DIY solutions, while others require professional help.
-Regular maintenance is key to keeping your water heater running smoothly.
 This includes flushing the tank yearly to remove sediment buildup and replacing the anode rod when needed to prevent tank corrosion - two examples of how to extend your water heater's life and prevent costly repairs.

 However, complex issues like faulty heating elements, gas burner problems, or tank leaks need expert attention.
 If you're unsure about a repair or don't feel comfortable tackling it yourself, it's always smart to call a professional plumber.

-Types of Water Heaters
+Types of water heaters

 There are two main types of water heaters: tank and tankless.
 Each type has its pros and cons.
 Tank heaters provide a large supply of hot water but use more energy, while tankless units save energy but may struggle with high demand.